April 2026

 By 2030, China is expected to account for 40% of the worldwide increase in seafood consumption, with a rise exceeding 5.5 million metric tons.
 China’s economic success, along with its population of 1.4 billion consumers and a strong preference for seafood, makes it the most promising growth market for seafood.
 The rise of upper-middle-class consumer segments and the growth of e-commerce platforms will lead to an increased demand for higher-value seafood over the long term.
 Imported frozen seafood, like shrimp, salmon, and cod, is typically less expensive and more consistently accessible throughout the year than the fresh, usually seasonal, domestic alternatives

-North America Expects the Significant Growth During the Forecast Period.
+North America Expects the Significant Growth During the Forecast Period

 The rising demand for convenience food like ready-to-eat (RTE) and ready-to-cook (RTC) items, along with growing health awareness among consumers, currently serves as the primary factors propelling the frozen seafood market in North America.
 The RTE and RTC items decrease the cooking time and are attracting interest from individuals with fast-paced and demanding lives.
 The growing awareness among consumers regarding the health advantages of seafood related to heart and eye health, along with lifestyle changes, is contributing to a higher demand for these products.